 - Less noise and more privacy; Less noise transmission, since sound does not travel through the walls of multiple rooms on the same floor as well as it travels between floors.
 This noise is from the TV or radio and foot traffic from the upper floor and stairs.

 - Easier and cheaper to mechanically cool; For those who wish to add an air-conditioning system to keep the house cool during the hot months of the year, a bungalow will be cheaper and easier to cool since all rooms flow into each other

 Trees can provide more shade

 - Easier and cheaper to do repairs and cleaning; This is especially true for external works such as cleaning the gutters, repairing the roof, or simply painting the external walls.

 - Less expensive to extend/ add onto the house; For any future additions to the building, it is cheaper when done to a bungalow and much less time is required for the planning and construction works.

 Storied/ Doubled storied/ Two-Story Benefits

-- Require less foundation, roof, plumbing and wiring which can lower the total cost
+- Require less foundation, roof, plumbing, and wiring which can lower the total cost

-- More privacy for upper floor bedrooms, which is especially valued by parents and older children
+- Greater separation of public and private spaces; More privacy for upper floor bedrooms, which is especially valued by parents and older children

 Available Home Floor Plans In Our Online Shop